General questions about kidney stones

 Kidney stones often do not cause any symptoms and can go undiagnosed.
 When a stone leaves the kidney, it travels to the bladder through the ureters.
-The stone can become lodged in the ureter, blocking the flow of urine out of the kidney, causing the kidney to swell (hydronephrosis), resulting in pain.
+The stone can become lodged in the ureter, block urine flow out of the kidney, and cause the kidney to swell (hydronephrosis), resulting in pain.

 - Sharp, cramping pain in the lower back and side, often moving to the lower abdomen or groin.

 - The pain often starts suddenly and comes in waves.
 It can come and go as the body tries to get rid of the stone.

 - Some women have reported that the pain is worse than childbirth labor pains.

 - For men, you may feel pain at the tip of the penis

 - A feeling of an intense need to urinate

 - Urinating more often